|Guide||♦||21 Triplogs||Mine 0||0 Topics|

 Great hike, outstanding trail run

 A similar loop has been already published, but this cuts further west on the first/last leg, giving probably the best panoramic view of the loop, and rounding the mileage to an even 6.0.
 I like to park at the more western, "horse" lot, run the road to the trailhead lot, and end back at the horse lot.
 Nice clean loop.
 In the hot months, a dawn start this way keeps you in the shade for maximum time.
-Trail is almost always clear, but there are a few key intersections, so using the GPX route is highly recommended.
+The trail is almost always clear, but there are a few key intersections, so using the GPX route is highly recommended.

 An encounter with a very big, tightly coiled, loudly vibrating rattler right in the middle of this trail today convinced me how dangerous it could be to wear headphones (even in just one ear) on a trail run.
-Hearing this guy when he was just a well-camouflaged step or two away absolutely saved me a trip to the ER.
+Hearing this guy when he was just a well-camouflaged step or two away saved me a trip to the ER.

 Check out the Official Route and Triplogs.